Borna-f/MaadSun/README.md

 # MaadSun
-This is a website for an advertisement business
+This is a website for an advertisement business.

 The purpose of publishing this website is for demonstrating my coding ability.

 # Run